StatisticsNZ/population-explorer/explorer-shiny/pop-exp-dev/how-this-app-works.md

 #------------------dynamic creation of pick box for filter options-------------
 ```

-The overall structure is as follows:
+The overall structure, as marked by those types of section separators, is as follows:

 - Setup
 - The Server Side of the App